A Full-Density Approach to Simulating Random Iteration Equations with Applications: Results

 \subsection{Chaotic Random Iterations}

-We again present two numerical examples for this class of applications.
-Since chaotic random iterations are already applicable in the standard formulation of Section \ref{sec:GenForm}, we use the presented framework directly.
-First, the classical \textit{Ikeda map} \cite{Wang 2025} in real space is presented by
+{Finally, we also want to present how the RIE computational strategy can be applied directly to chaotic random iterations since this application class does not rely on a discretization procedure and the standard RIE formulation of Section \ref{sec:GenForm} can be directly utilized.
+We again present two numerical examples for this class of application.} First, the classical \textit{Ikeda map} \cite{Wang 2025 II} in real space is presented by

 with